CyanSalt/croon/README.md

 - `simulation?: 'keyboard'`

   Simulate the effect of an instrument.
-Currently supports `'keyboard'` to simulate keyboard instruments.
+Currently supports `'keyboard'` to simulate keyboard instruments or `'wind'` to simulate wind instruments.

 - `context?: AudioContext`